 Swedish Massage is a very relaxing and therapeutic style of bodywork.
 This is the type of massage that most people think of when they think about massage.
-I use a delightful massage cream, that is not greasy or sticky.
-Most of my clients love the silky feel of the massage cream I use.
+We use a delightful massage cream, that is not greasy or sticky.
+Most of our clients love the silky feel of the massage cream we use.
 The benefits of this type of bodywork are wide-ranging and include relief from aches and pains, decreased stress levels in the body, enhanced mental clarity, improved appearance, and greater flexibility.

 Deep Tissue Massage is a form of bodywork that aims to relieve tension in the deeper layers of tissue in the body.
 Deep Tissue Massage is a highly effective method for releasing chronic stress areas due to misalignment, repetitive motions, and past lingering injuries.
 Due to the nature of the deep tissue work, open communication during the session is crucial to make sure you don't get too uncomfortable.
 Keep in mind that soreness is pretty common after the treatment, and that plenty of water should be ingested to aid with the flushing and removal of toxins that will have been released from the deep tissue during the session.